OfficeDev/office-js-docs-pr/docs/testing/clear-cache.md

 ## Clear the Office cache on Windows

-There are three ways to clear the Office cache on a Windows computer; automatically, manually, and using the Microsoft Edge developer tools.
+There are three ways to clear the Office cache on a Windows computer: automatically, manually, and using the Microsoft Edge developer tools.
 The methods are described in the following subsections.

 ### Automatically